 This system guarantees a better construction of the classical guitar and the flamenco guitar than those that use a joining system to attach the neck to the body, like making a piece of furniture.
 Apart from the sonic advantages, it offers a far better stability and durability of the instrument.

-The "Spanish heel" is a construction feature most commonly associated with Spanish made classical guitars.
+The "Spanish heel" is a construction feature most commonly associated with Spanish-made classical guitars.
 In this style of construction, the neck is notched at the heel to receive the sides, and the body is built around the neck and side assembly.
 The result is a very solid neck mounting, because the entire body is built around the end of the neck.
-In fact, it would be the ideal method of construction.
+Indeed, it is the ideal method of construction.

 From the outside, the heel of the neck gives no clue as to the method of attachment: